ysaito8015/katacoda-scenarios/gorgonia-tutorials/gorgonia-tutorial-01/step1.md

 `pwd; whoami; cat /etc/lsb-release; go version`{{execute}}

-When you click this mark at the end of `code line` &#x23CE;, `commands` are executed on the terminal.
+When you click this mark &#x23CE; at the end of code line, then  `commands` are executed on the terminal.

 ## VS Code